Saktalmale16/DA-Assignments/README.md

-This repository features a collection of data analytics assignments, highlighting proficiency in various industry-standard tools.
-The assignments include:
+This repository presents a comprehensive collection of data analytics assignments that demonstrate expertise in data manipulation, analysis, and visualization using industry-standard tools.
+The assignments showcase practical applications of key concepts across multiple platforms, including:

-Advanced Excel: Demonstrating expertise in data manipulation, analysis, and visualization through complex formulas, Pivot Tables, and advanced functions.
+Advanced Excel: Leveraging advanced functions, Pivot Tables, and data visualization techniques to analyze and interpret data effectively.
+The assignment highlights skills in data cleaning, trend analysis, and dynamic reporting using Excel's powerful features.

-Power BI: Showcasing interactive dashboards, data modeling, and visualization techniques for insightful reporting.
+Power BI: Showcasing proficiency in building interactive dashboards, data modeling, and creating insightful visualizations.
+The assignment emphasizes techniques such as DAX calculations, data transformation, and storytelling to extract meaningful insights.

-SQL: Illustrating database querying, data extraction, and analysis using structured queries.
+SQL: Featuring structured query writing to perform data extraction, transformation, and analysis.
+The assignment demonstrates skills in using subqueries, joins, and window functions to solve complex data challenges.

-Tableau: Presenting effective data storytelling through dynamic visualizations and dashboards.
+Tableau: Presenting skills in creating visually compelling dashboards and data stories.
+The assignment highlights expertise in data blending, calculated fields, and interactive visual elements to convey key insights.

-These assignments, completed within the past few months, collectively reflect a strong foundation in data analytics and practical problem-solving skills.
+These assignments collectively reflect a strong foundation in data analytics, combining technical expertise with practical problem-solving abilities.
+Each project was completed within the past few months, showcasing consistent learning, adaptability, and a commitment to mastering data analysis tools and techniques.